GiorgosMandi/ED-dataset-merge/README.md

 - *-out path/to/output.jsonlines*: Path to the output. **WARNING**:  *EventDetectionDataset-Unifier* opens this file in append mode, so in case it already exists, the results will be appended to its existing content.
 (Required)
 - *-memory X*: The size of heap memory to provide to coreNLP.
 X must be an integer.
 (Optional, default value is 3)
 - *-timeout X*: CoreNLP's timeout processing time.
 X must be an integer.
 (Optional, default value is 10s)
+- *-disableMapping*: Disable mapping the event types of the dataset to the ones of ACE.
 - *-h*:        Print instructions.

 The **Datasets Arguments** are the following: